Thomas, 2nd Earl of Lancaster: Earl of Lancaster

+Death

-The new leadership, eventually headed by Hugh le Despenser, 1st Earl of Winchester, and his son Hugh the younger Despenser, proved no more popular with the baronage, and in 1321 Lancaster was again at the head of a rebellion.
-This time he was defeated at the Battle of Boroughbridge on 16 March 1322, and taken prisoner.
+The new leadership, eventually headed by Hugh le Despenser, 1st Earl of Winchester, and his son Hugh Despenser the Younger, proved no more popular with the baronage, and in 1321 Lancaster was again at the head of a rebellion.
+This time, he was defeated at the Battle of Boroughbridge on 16 March 1322 and taken prisoner.

-Lancaster was tried by a tribunal consisting of, among others, the two Despensers, Edmund FitzAlan, 9th Earl of Arundel, and King Edward.
-Lancaster was not allowed to speak in his own defence, nor was he allowed to have anyone to speak for him.
+Lancaster was tried by a tribunal consisting of, among others, the two Despensers; Edmund Fitzalan, 9th Earl of Arundel; and King Edward.
+Lancaster was not allowed to speak in his defence, nor was he allowed to have anyone speak for him.
 He was convicted of treason and sentenced to death.
 Because of their kinship and Lancaster's royal blood, the king commuted the sentence to beheading, as opposed to being hanged, drawn and beheaded, and Lancaster was executed on 22 March 1322 near Pontefract Castle.

-Upon his death, his titles and estates were forfeited, but in 1323 his younger brother Henry successfully petitioned to take possession of the earldom of Leicester, and in 1326 or 1327 Parliament posthumously reversed Thomas's conviction, and Henry was further permitted to take possession of the earldoms of Lancaster, Derby, Salisbury and Lincoln.
+Upon his death, his titles and estates were forfeited, and the Scots, whom Lancaster gained aid from in his rebellion, mainly to weaken the English in their war, seized the opportunity to take his inheritance in the Great Raid of 1322.
+In 1323, his younger brother Henry successfully petitioned to take possession of the earldom of Leicester, and in 1326 or 1327, Parliament posthumously reversed Thomas's conviction.
+Henry was further permitted to take possession of the earldoms of Lancaster, Derby, Salisbury and Lincoln.

 Soon after Thomas's death, miracles were reported at his tomb at Pontefract, and he became venerated as a martyr and saint.
-In 1327 the Commons petitioned Edward III to ask for his canonisation, and popular veneration continued until the reformation.
+In 1327, the Commons petitioned Edward III to ask for his canonisation, and popular veneration continued until the reformation.

+In 1822 it was alleged that Thomas's remains had been discovered in a large stone coffin buried in a field in the parish of Ferry Fryston on Monday, 25 March of that year (precisely five hundred years after his execution and precisely one week before April Fools' Day).
+This story was syndicated in stereotype in the first week of April, credited to "the Leeds Mercury of Saturday last" (i.e. 30 March 1822); in the second week of April syndicated in a new stereotype without crediting the Mercury (and paired with an apparently true story about the February discovery in Capelle of a "fossil ship"); and then disappeared from the public eye.

-On 23 March 1822, Thomas's remains were discovered in a large stone coffin buried in a field in the parish of Ferry Fryston.
-In 1942 it was reported by E. J. Rudsdale that some of Thomas's bones had been found in a box at Paskell's auctioneers in Colchester, Essex, having been removed from Pontefract Castle in 1885.
+In 1942, E. J. Rudsdale wrote that he had encountered a box of bones, labeled as Thomas's and as having been "removed from Pomfret Castle" in 1885, at Paskell's auctioneers in Colchester, Essex.